Reaching The Residents

 Public Posting Boards

 Each of the three housing areas (Segundo, Tercero, and Cuarto) has a designated public posting board where anyone can post one item.
 Postings must be approved by the specific area’s Office Coordinator, and will be removed after two weeks.

 To Request Approval

 Visit the Area Service Desk in the area where you want to post during normal business hours and ask to speak with the Office Coordinator.

 Posting Flyers in the Residence Halls

 Campus departments and campus registered student organizations may request to post flyers in the residence halls.
-All flyers must be approved by the Office of Student Development (OSD), and must be taken to the individual area you would like them posted.
+All flyers must be approved by the Office of Student Development (OSD).
 OSD will distribute the flyers to the RAs to post in their communities.
 Please allow 2-3 weeks for approval and posting.

 - Flyers can be no larger than half a sheet of standard paper (8.5x5.5 or 4.25x11)